For the Waffles

 Pour about 3 inches of oil into a deep cast iron skillet; the oil should not come more than half way up the sides of the pot.
 Put the pot over medium-high heat and heat the oil to 375 degrees F on a deep-fry thermometer.
 Working in batches, add the chicken pieces to the hot oil, 3 or 4 at a time and fry, turning the pieces occasionally, until evenly golden brown and cooked through, about 20 minutes.
 Remove from the oil with a slotted spoon and transfer to a rack to drain

 For the Butter: Combine all ingredients in a blender

 and blend until combined.

-For the Syrup: In a small bowl whisk together all ingredients.
+For the Syrup: In a small bowl whisk

 To serve: Place waffle on plate, top with 2 pieces of fried chicken, and a dollop